Louiskovski/MIDI-to-BMS-Converter/README.md

 Provided that your DAW/midi editor also exports them!

 If there are no Bank Select commands in the Midi, the game will use bank 0 as default.

+(A little tutorial on how to extract the soundfont from the game for DAW use will be coming soon.)
 ### Looping
 Place markers with the names **LoopStart** and **LoopEnd** in your midi to define loop points.
 If you want the song to be repeated in its entirety, add a marker with the name **LoopAll** in the midi.